crocs-muni/bitcoin-keys-analysis/README.md

     - Bitcoin Core Daemon (you are able to run `bitcoind` in terminal)
     - Some amount of blocks downloaded (in `~/.bitcoin` directry)
     - Enabled RPC server (corresponding `~/.bitcoin/bitcoin.conf` file)
-    - Completed instructions from `./enable_no-internet.sh` (optional, but strongly recommended)
+    - Completed instructions from [block_internet.md](block_internet.md) (optional, but strongly recommended)

 7. You are ready to go!
-Try `./parse.py demo`.
+Try to run `./parse.py demo` in the project directory.

 ## For Developers
 To run tests a one will need to install [pytest](https://docs.pytest.org/en/7.1.x/getting-started.html) python3 module.